 The keel for the Netherlands Royal Navy submarine O 22 was laid in 1937 at the Royal Schelde Company's wharf in Flushing.
 Three years later, on the eve of the German attack on the Netherlands, the ship was launched.

 Nevertheless, O 22 reached its destination and operated from the UK for several months.
-From Dundee, the submarine carried out several patrols of the Norwegian coast, but did not succeed to sink any enemy ships.
+From Dundee, the submarine carried out several patrols of the Norwegian coast, but did not succeed in sinking any enemy ships.

-On the 5th of November, 1940, O 22 departed for her fifth patrol with 42 Dutch and 3 British sailors on board, and was never seen again.
+On November 5, 1940, O 22 departed for her fifth patrol with 42 Dutch and three British sailors on board, and was never seen again.

 In August 1993, a survey vessel of the Norwegian Petroleum Directorate located a wreck.
-40 miles south-west of the Norwegian coast and at a water depth of about 180 meters.
+40 miles southwest of the Norwegian coast and at a water depth of about 180 m.
 An inspection using a remotely operated vehicle revealed that it was the wreck of the O 22.
-The ship was found very much intact, suggesting that technical difficulties were to be blamed for the loss.
+The ship was found very much intact, suggesting that technical difficulties were responsible for the loss.

-On 2 November, 1996, a ceremony was held at the location of the O-22 wreck, in remembrance of the sailors who lost their lives.
+On November 2, 1996, a ceremony was held at the location of the O 22 wreck, in remembrance of the sailors who lost their lives.